pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 };
 ```

-Then we create a list of test inputs along with whether or not they should trigger an error message:
+Then we'll create a list of test inputs and determine whether each input should trigger an error message:

 ```javascript
 var expectedInputValidation = [